noah978/Delta-Docs/FAQ.md

 While playing a game, tap the Menu button, then tap the "Hold Button" icon.
 This will bring up the controller skin so you can choose which button(s) to sustain.
 Or, if you have an MFi controller connected to your device, you can configure one of the buttons to enter hold button mode whenever it is held down.
 Once you have done this, tap the buttons you want to remain pressed.
 Then press the menu button to exit.

 **How do I change the graphics filters?**
-This is not yet supported but is planned for a later update.
+This feature is currently available in Beta with custom skin options.
+This will likely be expanded upon in the future for various common filters.

 **Does Delta support iPad?**
 Yes.
 The public release of Delta only supports a letterboxed version of Delta currently.
 Full iPad support with custom skins is currently in development.